-We strongly supported this resolution which would create an 11-member special legislative study commission whose purpose it would be to analyze the impact and potential economic benefits of bail reforms on Black Rhode Islanders.
+We strongly supported two pieces of legislation which would create a task force or a commission to study and provide policy recommendations about the impact and potential benefits of bail reforms in Rhode Island.
 As longtime and adamant advocates for cash-bail reform, we recognize the harm that pretrial detention has had on Rhode Islanders who are jailed simply because they cannot afford bail.
 Additionally, research has shown that the impact of pretrial detention extends far beyond jailhouse walls.
 Individuals held pretrial often face prolonged incarceration, which can jeopardize employment, lead to missed payments, and increase potential legal debt.
-Creating this commission will be a meaningful step towards a fairer, more equitable judicial system.
+Creating a commission or a task force to address these issues will be a meaningful step towards a fairer, more equitable judicial system.
 The best way to rectify these harms is to understand the impact these systems have on members of our community.

 Related Issues